pandas-dev/pandas/doc/source/user_guide/groupby.rst

    df.groupby("A", as_index=False)[["C", "D"]].agg("sum")

-Note that you could use the ``reset_index`` DataFrame function to achieve the same result as the column names are stored in the resulting ``MultiIndex``:
+Note that you could use the :meth:`DataFrame.reset_index` DataFrame function to achieve the same result as the column names are stored in the resulting ``MultiIndex``, although this will make an extra copy.

 .. ipython:: python